xZoomy/no-yt-shorts-extension/README.md

 # Hide Youtube Shorts
-A Chrome extension to get rid off these annoying shorts !
+A Chrome extension to removes shorts elements related on YouTube

 This extension is still work in progress, it may not work at all !!!

-## Install
+## Install - Unpacked extension
 [Official doc](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)